Home > Living > Jewish Festival and Events > Jewish Food Festival > FAQ

 -

 Overflow parking is in the School for Visual and Digital Arts lot next door on Cornwallis.
-Shuttle service runs 2pm-6:15pm.
+All shuttle riders must have pre-purchased tickets for the Jewish Food Festival.

-Receive a map of the event with listings of food vendors, activities, and performance schedule indoors and outdoors.
+Volunteers at the J will pass out maps of the event with listings of food vendors, activities, and performance schedule indoors and outdoors.

 -